 Each year there are approximately 800 registered attendees for the IPNC weekend, including 140 representatives from the 70+ featured wineries.
 An additional audience of approximately 550 people attend the IPNC's Sunday Passport to Pinot.

-Since 1987, the IPNC has hosted 199 winemakers from France, 41 winemakers from New Zealand, 20 from Australia, 12 from Italy, 10 from Germany, seven from Switzerland, ten from Canada, six from Chile, three from South Africa, six from Austria, and one each from Argentina, England, Israel and Spain for a total of 318 foreign wineries!
+Since 1987, the IPNC has hosted 203 winemakers from France, 43 winemakers from New Zealand, 20 from Australia, 12 from Italy, 10 from Germany, nine from Canada, seven from Switzerland, six from Chile, six from Austria, three from South Africa, and one each from Argentina, England, Israel, and Spain for a total of 323 foreign wineries.

 in Tokyo, Japan, Alister Brown of Logan Brown